-3.3.3 CABLING SETUP WHEN USING THE GPRS MODEM
+3.1.3 CABLING SETUP WHEN USING THE GPRS MODEM

-If you are using the Ethernet communication option, skip this chapter and refer to 3.3.4 Cabling setup when using the Ethernet converter.
+If you are using the Ethernet communication option, refer to the STER PMU Ethernet Connection manual.

 First, connect the GPS receiver by plugging the PS2 connector into the middle PS2 socket at the side panel of the STER PMU device.
 Then connect the second part of this cable to the power socket on the GPRS modem.
 Also make sure that the SIM card has been inserted.